`

 FAVORITE LINKS

-to war game and historical sites on the web
+to war game and history sites on the web

 They may not be used without written permission.